 If you have tall gladioli, you will need to stake them for security.
 The beauty of this plant is that it serves as a barrier or shield of sorts.
 It makes a beautiful addition to the back of your garden, where it adds an eye-catching focal point to your outdoor space.
 Choose a variety of colors to create a fresh and contemporary design or select hues that complement smaller flowers in your garden beds for a cohesive look.

-If you’re the lucky recipient of gladiolus or you’ve treated yourself to this beautiful flower, these maintenance tips will help you nurture them so they last as long as possible.
+If you’re the lucky recipient of gladiolus for your birthday or you’ve treated yourself to this beautiful flower, these maintenance tips will help you nurture them so they last as long as possible.
 Begin by placing them in a clean vase in clean, lukewarm water.
 Find a spot where they can enjoy exposure to full sunlight, which is ideal for ensuring they thrive.
 While they won’t wilt in partial shade, you’ll notice they look more vibrant and lively in the sunshine.

 Assess the condition of the arrangement at least every couple of days.
 Look for signs of fading and discoloration, and remove any flowers that don’t look as robust as the others.
 Be mindful of any foliage that may otherwise be submerged in the water, too.
 Remove these leaves, or you risk dealing with unexpected rot that affects the health of the stem and the integrity of the water.